Updated on 4/3/2024 with new credit report access information.

 1. If you suspect you have been the victim of identity theft, set an initial fraud alert at any of the three credit agencies.
 You can do this online, and the agency you contact will alert the others to add a fraud message to the profile they hold on you.
 We also recommend alerting Innovis, a smaller credit agency.
 Here are the links to their fraud alert pages for quick access:

-An initial fraud alert on your profile advises potential creditors to request additional verification of your identity if an account is opened in your name.
+Placing an initial fraud alert on your profile informs potential creditors to request additional identity verification if an account is opened in your name.
 This alert lasts for 90 days.
 If you apply for anything requiring a credit check during this period, you should be prepared to provide greater proof of your identity than usual.

 3. If fraudulent activity continues to appear on your credit profile, you may want to consider a security freeze.
 With a credit freeze, no one can access your credit profile except lenders you specify during a time period you set.
 You need to set up a freeze individually with each credit agency, either by phone or via each agency's online form.